About the MUSC College of Medicine:

 - The College of Medicine admits 160-170 students each year into its four-year medical curriculum.
 The students are awarded a Doctor of Medicine (M.D.) degree upon completion of the college’s academic requirements.
 A four-year integrated curriculum includes basic science instruction in all of the core disciplines and a wide range of clinical educational opportunities, which are closely supervised by full and part-time faculty members.

 - In addition, the College of Medicine, in conjunction with the College of Graduate Studies, offers the Medical Scientist Training Program which leads to an M.D./Ph.D. degree and also sponsors the Southeastern Predoctoral Training in Clinical Research T-32 program which leads to an MD and a Masters Degree in clinical research.
 The College of Medicine, in conjunction with The Citadel, offers an MD/MBA.
-The College of Medicine, in conjunction with The College of Health Professions, offers an MD/MHA.
-In addition, The College of Medicine, in conjunction with The University of South Carolina, offers an MD/MPH.
+In addition, The College of Medicine, in conjunction with the MUSC Department of Health Sciences, offers an MD/MPH dual degree.